Updated: July 2018

 Israel has long maintained a policy of ambiguity about its nuclear arsenal.
 Israeli officials never confirmed or denied the existence of nuclear weapons.
 Therefore, Israel has not made any statements about its willingness to use nuclear weapons.
 Israel maintains, however, that it will not be the first country to introduce nuclear weapons to the Middle East.
-Israel generally abstains from voting on an annual UN General Assembly resolution that would establish international arrangements to assure non-nuclear-weapon states that the use or threat of use of nuclear weapons would not be used against them, including the most recent resolution in 2015.
+Israel generally abstains from voting on an annual UN General Assembly resolution that would establish international arrangements to assure non-nuclear-weapon states that the use or threat of use of nuclear weapons would not be used against them, including recently in resolution 72/75 in 2017.

 Israel has never conducted an official nuclear weapons test.
 Israel may have jointly conducted a nuclear test with South Africa in 1979, but some experts argue that the observed phenomenon was not caused by a nuclear explosion.
 Israel has singed but not yet ratified the Comprehensive Test Ban Treaty (CTBT) and Israeli officials have made several statements indicating the country’s support for the treaty and ongoing efforts to ratify.

 - The Israeli government operates an extensive and sophisticated biodefense program.